About Us

 telemarkers and snowboarders."

-Ski and medical journalist Nick Isenberg capped off his recovery from stage four thyroid cancer by learning an easier way to ski with Ride In Harmony™ founder, Cary Thompson.
+Ski and medical journalist Nick Isenberg capped off his recovery from stage three thyroid cancer by learning an easier way to ski with Ride In Harmony™ founder, Cary Thompson.

 Journalists who have followed the sport for years and have personally applied the method to their own skiing, know how significant the improvement is compared to traditional instruction.